 Much like how you need to season a new cast iron pan.
 You do need to season your brand-new smoker

-Any veteran smoker will tell you, that seasoning your smoker is the most crucial steps to prepping the your unit.
+Any veteran smoker will tell you, that seasoning your smoker is the most crucial step to prepping your unit.
 Some of us call it curing or per-seasoning.

 This process ensures it’s ready to cook to its full potential.

-Then I will show you my step by step process to smoking your smoker for the first time!
+Then I will show you my step-by-step process of smoking your smoker for the first time!

 Why Do You Season a Smoker?

 There are two main reasons why seasoning a smoker for the first time is important.

 1. It removes any chemicals or remnants from the manufacturing processing.
 You don’t want to be cooking in something that might still be coated in chemicals.
 It could be harmful to friends and family you cooking for.